woobertdoo/cs-projects/README.md

 ### pig-latin
 A basic console application that takes an input string from the user and converts it to "pig latin".
-Ex: User inputs "I am a student", output is "Iway amway away tudentsay."
+Ex: User inputs "I am a student", output is "Iway amay away tudentsay."

 ### array-war
 This program takes two int arrays of equal length.
 For each index in the arrays, it checks which array has the larger element